hongaway/3DCV_Final_Group4/README.md

 ## Datasets download
 1. Download both YCB-Original and YCBV-BOP from NAS
-2. Put it into the model you want to test
+2. Put it into the folder you want to test

 ## Datasets Configuration